DrCytometer/AutoSpectral/README.md

 ### Dev branch

-You can install the development version of AutoSpectral from [GitHub](https://github.com/) with:
+If you’re feeling adventurous or simply want early access to the latest features, you can install the development version of AutoSpectral from [GitHub](https://github.com/) with:

 ``` r